 ![]() Alice Oswald

 My research encompasses quantitative ecology, species conservation and policy.
-Particularly, my PhD research aims to estimate the abundance of the UK’s birds within the context of Favourable Conservation Status (FCS).
-FCS is a concept that aims for species to be thriving in the long term, an even more ambitious target than that of preventing species extinctions.
-Targets that state species should be in an FCS are written into EU law in the Habitats and Birds Directives.
+The aim of my PhD is to estimate the abundance of the UK’s birds within the context of Favourable Conservation Status (FCS).
+The aim for FCS is written into EU law in the Habitats and Birds Directives.
 However, there is no quantitative methodology for determining the level at which we could consider a population size to be ‘favourable’.
-Therefore, the FCS definition is currently open to interpretation and requires an agreed-upon methodology.
-My PhD will explore methods for determining a favourable population size by using species distribution modelling to estimate current and alternative abundances of the UK’s birds.
-Results will hopefully allow me to understand what a ‘thriving’ population would look like for different species, and investigate what the practical implications are for this with regard to conservation policy and management.
+I will explore methods for determining a favourable population size by using species abundance modelling to estimate current and alternative abundances of the UK’s birds.
+I am also interested in synthesising evidence on FCS and will conduct a systematic map to frame my research.
+Results will allow me to understand what a ‘thriving’ population would look like for different species, and investigate what the practical implications are for this with regard to conservation policy and management.
 I am working with partner organisations Natural England (CASE partner) and the RSPB.
 Through these partnerships, I hope that my work will have a real-world implementation in species conservation policy.
 I am also interested in utilising citizen science and science communication skills as an aid to conservation research, which is something I love to engage with as both a scientist and citizen!
 Previously I worked in the Wildlife team at the RSPB, where I advised on lots of weird and wonderful nature-related queries and wrote for The RSPB Magazine.
 I am also a volunteer bird ringing trainee with the BTO which is great for getting outdoors in an otherwise desk-based role!
-This year (2023), I have taken up the responsibility of organising our weekly CEG and wider research group meetings.
+I am the PhD rep for Durham University's Research Culture Committee and I organise our weekly CEG meetings and socials.
 My hope is to maintain a positive and healthy research culture in an inclusive and supportive environment for everyone.
 Position: PhD Student

 Supervised by: Prof. Stephen Willis, Prof. Philip Stephens, Prof. Philip McGowan (Newcastle University), Dr Gillian Gilbert (RSPB), Kate Jennings (RSPB) and Anna Millard (Natural England) Research groups: Conservation Ecology Group (Durham University) and Modelling Evidence and Policy Group (Newcastle University) Email: [email protected] Education